sanfinity-Iot/openremote/User-Guide:-Connect-ESP32-using-MQTT.md

 # Publishing and subscribing to topics over MQTT

-This a basic MQTT example for connecting to OpenRemote.
+This a basic MQTT example for connecting to the OpenRemote MQTT Broker.
 It consists of two files `OpenRemoteESP32.ino` and `secret.h`.
-Take care you adjust `yourrealm`, `ClientID`, `AssetName`, and `AssetID` for each topic to match your setup.
+Take care you adjust `yourrealm`, `ClientID`, `AttributeName`, and `AssetID` for each topic to match your setup.
 Also add a valid certificate.

 <details><summary>OpenRemoteESP32.ino</summary>
 <p>